 Using best practices with policies

-In order for Anti-malware policies to be enforced correctly, you must enable Managed Definitions to deploy Microsoft anti-malware definitions through Tanium.
-If your endpoints have Windows 7 or older, enable SCEP.
-(Settings > Anti-Malware)
+For Anti-malware policies to be enforced correctly, you must enable Managed Definitions to deploy Microsoft anti-malware definitions through Tanium.
+If your endpoints have Windows 7 or older, enable SCEP in the Anti-Malware tab of the Enforce Settings .

 See Microsoft Technet: AppLocker for more information about creating AppLocker rules.